Schwinger--DeWitt expansion for the heat kernel of nonminimal operators in causal theories: Conclusions

 The advantage of our approach, in distinction from numerous studies of particular nonminimal operators \cite{Gusynin1991,GusyninGorbar,GusyninGorbarRomankov, GilkeyBransonFulling,BransonGilkeyPierzchalski,GuendelmanLeonidovNechitailoOwen1994,AlexandrovVassilevich1996,AvramidiBranson2001,Avramidy2004,MossToms2014,IochumMason2017, GrassoKuzenko2023}, is its manifest covariance in curved space fiber bundle, which is usually destroyed by the use of flat space Fourier method.
-Another advantage is achieved by avoiding a convolution (\ref{convolution}) of heat kernels, which is replaced by the commutator algebra of local differential operators directly leading to the needed covariant curvature expansion.
+Another advantage is achieved by avoiding a convolution (\ref{convolution}) of heat kernels, which is replaced by the commutator algebra (\ref{C}) of local differential operators directly leading to the needed covariant curvature expansion.
 As we see, the efficiency of this commutator method, demonstrated in \cite{BKW2024} for higher order minimal operators, extends to nonminimal ones.
 On the other hand, despite a visible simplicity of pseudodifferential method for vector field operators of Sects. \ref{Proca_section} and \ref{Vector_section}, full fledged applications in high-energy physics would certainly require a complicated perturbation theory.
-But the systematic nature of this technique makes it ready for implementation into symbolic manipulation programs.
+But the systematic nature of this technique makes it ready for a computer codification by symbolic manipulation programs.

-Among the limitations of the suggested technique we can mention that even though smoothness of the heat kernel was explicitly demonstrated on the examples of second-order operators it is not guaranteed for higher-order nonminimal operators.
-As shown in \cite{Wach3,BKW2024} heat kernels of higher-order minimal operators can be systematically built in terms of the Schwinger--DeWitt expansion, so that our technique can be directly extended to the case of $N>2$ in Eq.(\ref{A2}), $\hat F(\nabla)=(-\Box)^N+\cdots$.
+Among the limitations of the suggested technique we can mention that it was explicitly demonstrated on the examples of second-order operators.
+As shown in \cite{Wach3,BKW2024} heat kernels of higher-derivative minimal operators can be systematically built in terms of the Schwinger-DeWitt expansion, so that our technique can be directly extended to the case of $N>2$ in Eq.(\ref{A2}), $\hat F(\nabla)=(-\Box)^N+\cdots$.
 However, the issue of a smooth coincidence limit of the heat kernel and its singularity at $\tau\to 0$ in this case remains open---$e^{-\tau F}\delta(x,x')\,|_{\,x'=x}$ has a a good coincidence limit with a finite order negative power of $\tau$, but for nonminimal operators the factor of $e^{-\tau F}\delta(x,x')$ gets numerously differentiated in Eq.(\ref{operator_structure}).
 This might entail infinite series of negative powers of $\tau$ which are absent in the coincidence limit of the undifferentiated kernel $e^{-\tau F}\delta(x,x')\,|_{\,x'=x}$ \cite{Wach3,BKW2024}.

 Another limitation is the fact that we considered the case when all components of the matrix valued nonminimal $\hat H(\nabla)$ have one and the same highest order in derivatives.
 The alternative case, involving in the principal symbol of $\hat H(\nabla)$ a number of dimensional parameters, might require the use of several different auxiliary operators $F(\nabla)$.
 These issues are the subject of the further research.